CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/haskell.md

 ```
 This loads the environment variable in your `main` function and tests it.
 This way, the application will refuse to start with an helpful error message if `MY_VAR` is not defined.

-### Specify stack package target
+### Specify Stack package target

-You may have several packages in your application which can be time consuming when building them, if you don't want to build every packages you can target a specific package by using the `CC_HASKELL_STACK_TARGET` [environnement variable](#setting-up-environment-variables-on-clever-cloud).
+You may have several packages in your application which can be time consuming when building them, if you don't want to build every packages you can target a package by using the `CC_HASKELL_STACK_TARGET` [environnement variable](#setting-up-environment-variables-on-clever-cloud).

 ```bash
 CC_HASKELL_STACK_TARGET="mypackage"